- About Us

 - Newsletter: ReNews is a semiannual newsletter that includes articles on energy issues, book reviews, upcoming events, and general information on the MREA and its activities.

 The MREA currently has over 2,500 active members from around the world, representing 39 states and three foreign countries.
 There are a variety of membership levels designed to accommodate different needs and budgets – from students to businesses.
-To join MREA as a member, click here.
-A complete membership brochure is also available.
+When you join MREA as a member you become a key player in moving the MREA mission forward.
+Join the MREA today.

 The MREA attempts to maintain a diverse income stream.
 Funding for our work comes from program fees, grants, donations, and independent contracts.
 All donations are welcome, tax deductible, and can be designated for specific projects.